Your Saucy Guide to Different Types of Sauces

-You can practically make any fresh herb into pesto, but classic pesto is made using basil, pine nuts, crushed garlic, coarse salt and Parmigiano Reggiano, and is traditionally blended with olive oil in a pestle and mortar.
+You can practically make any fresh herb into pesto, but classic pesto is made using basil, pine nuts, crushed garlic, coarse salt and Parmigiano Reggiano, and is traditionally blended with olive oil using a pestle and mortar.

 Not all red sauces are hot, but most hot sauces are usually red.

 Marinara is your typical and classic Italian tomato-based red sauce.
 It contains onions, garlic and herbs.
-A good marinara is essential to any fresh tomato pasta.
+A good marinara is essential to any fresh tomato sauce pasta.